frangoni/frangoni/README.md

 Nice to meet you :)

-## I am a Full Stack Developer🎨🖥️ and a Business Administrator👨‍🎓📈
+## I am a 🎨Full Stack Developer🖥️ and a 👨‍🎓Business Administrator📈

 -   🏂 Sports addict 🏉
 -   🎶 Future bassist 🎸